Welcome to Vumelana

 Vumelana aims to demonstrate the value of markets and partnerships as a means of increasing access to land that can be used productively, improving land tenure, and providing linkages to finance, skills and networks needed to make effective use of land.
 This encourages a more inclusive agenda for land reform.

-Since 2012 Vumelana received over 300 enquiries requesting support to develop Community Private Partnerships.
-To date, fourteen investment partnerships have been concluded for communities with the potential of attracting some R500m of investment and create or save more than 900 jobs.
+Since 2012 Vumelana received over 450 enquiries requesting support to develop Community Private Partnerships.
+To date, 23 partnership agreements have been concluded for communities with the potential of attracting some R800m of investment and create or save more than 2,300 jobs.

 Click here to read more on the projects that Vumelana have supported to date.